Star Ocean (video game): Affection system

 Star Ocean has a game mechanic called "Private Actions" that plays a role in character development.
 While entirely optional, they often reveal additional backstory of particular characters or have other varying effects on gameplay.
 Upon arriving in a town, the player can opt to have all the characters in the party to temporarily split up and go their separate ways within the limitations of the town.
-The player retains control of just Ratix, and is able to look for the other characters.
+The player retains control of just Roddick (Ratix in the original Super Famicom game), and is able to look for the other characters.
 Upon finding other party members, various events may happen; sometimes only small talk results, other times, larger events happen, that may even require a choice to be made by the player.
 Depending on the results, this can cause characters to either gain or lose "affinity" toward other characters in the party.
 For example, if one character loves another, the affinity level will be high, but if the former is mistreated, it will lower their feelings for the latter.
 A character's affinity towards one another can have effects on the rest of the game.
 Affinity also affect which character's endings players see.
 While the game's overarching plot always largely ends the same, various parts of the ending are changed, added, or left out, depending on characters' affinity at the end of the game.